 - A proposed seminar or course must be offered for free.
 If the course requires consumable supplies (art supplies or books), we can charge attendees to cover the costs, but the course itself must be free of charge.

 - No seminar or course presenter will be paid a fee or stipend, unless the presenter is not a member of BRUU, and the ALE Committee agrees such a fee is in the best interest of BRUU.
 In cases where the Committee approves the fee, it can be drawn from the limited budget of ALE program.

-- Courses should be offered at the BRUU church building, unless there is a compelling reason to change the venue.
+- Courses should be offered at the BRUU church building or on zoom, unless there is a compelling reason to change the venue.
 The final decision will be up to both the ALE Committee and the teacher.

 - Courses should meet from 1-6 times for the term, provided there is adequate time available on the BRUU calendar.